mxochicale/emmov-pilotstudy/code/r-scripts/logBOOK.md

 * [ ] For razor and openface timeseries create :
-	* compute m and tau for the time-delay embeddging theorem
+	* compute m and tau for the time-delay embeddging theorem (cao algorithm for m estimation and plotting 1march2018)

 	* state space reconstruction
 	* recurrence plots
 	* recurrence qunatification analysis parameters